RiseVision/api-documentation/README.md

 ## Informations
 Initial Written by List Team<br />
-Ported to Oxycoin-Github Repo by LeChuckDE
+Ported to RISE-Github Repo by @crypt0jan